 We can arrange a shuttle with advanced notice.
 There is a $50 per person charge.

 Yes.
 We have an enclosed foot pump shower at all the huts.
 The cool water is quite refreshing after a full day’s ride.
-There is also a solar water shower at each hut as well.
+Hot water does not come out by default from our showers or faucets.
+There is a solar water shower at each hut.

 Yes.
 We provide one towel per person per hut.